 Number of days per week

-- For school leavers: Three Highers, to include a B Pass in Mathematics, Computing or a Science and two other C Passes.
+- For school leavers: Three Highers, including a B Pass in Mathematics, Computing or Science and two other C Passes.

 - For college students: A SCQF Level 6 Computing qualification in Cyber or Networking.

 For everyone else: All enquiries are welcome regardless of qualifications.
 Edinburgh College computing staff can assess where you can start or progress in your computing career and find the right course for you.

 If you have not studied a CISCO networking course before then it is recommended that you join NPA Cyber Security and Networking Essentials class first to gain the underpinning knowledge and skills.

 Information on Tests / Auditions / Interview Requirements

 - At an interview, you will be asked to take part in a Skills and Experience screening exercise this will be online.

 English Proficiency RequirementsIELTS 6.0 and Ideally no component below 5

 Progression and Articulation Routes